Lipgloss (song): Release

 "Lipgloss" was released as the first single from His 'n' Hers on 15 November 1993, an album whose working title was Lipgloss.
 The single also included on its B-side the song "Deep Fried in Kelvin," which Cocker described as "a long, apocalyptic inner city scenario about a block of flats in Sheffield called the Kelvin Flats."
 The single became the band's first charting single, reaching number 50.
 Cocker reflected, "With 'Lipgloss' we knew that you could see it was growing all the time, a bit of radio play and its coming in at 55 or whatever."
+The song was re-released on a red 7-inch vinyl single in the UK on 7 October 1996.

 Reception

 "Lipgloss" has seen a positive reception from music critics.
 Writing in Select magazine, Stuart Maconie reviewed a live performance of the song before its release, writing: "Simply a straightforwardly marvelous pop song, so direct and refreshing that it will confound those who have the band tagged as a quirky novelty act."
 The Face called it a "great single."
 Stephen Thomas Erlewine wrote of the song, "There isn't just joy but transcendence here on the fuzz guitars that power the chorus of 'Lipgloss,'" while Simon Williams of the NME wrote that the song "retain[s] a sense of head-spinning grandeur after countless plays."